Schine Student Center Special Collections Research Center

 Cost: $15 million

-Funding: $3,000,000 donation from Renee Schine Crown, Class of 1950, who was also a member of Board of Trustees
+Funding: $3 million donation from Renee Schine Crown, Class of 1950, who was also a member of Board of Trustees

 Space: 192,410 square feet

-Notes: Designed with three levels and four wings radiating from a central atrium, the concept of the building was described as a "reflection of the diverse intellectual, cultural, and social interests of the Syracuse University community.
+Notes: Originally designed with three levels and four wings radiating from a central atrium, the concept of the building was described as a "reflection of the diverse intellectual, cultural, and social interests of the Syracuse University community.
 It will provide the space for students to gather, along with faculty and staff, in an atmosphere conducive to social, leisure, and educational purposes."
 The atrium was topped by a pyramid-shaped glass roof.
 Schine Student Center housed offices of many student organizations, small and medium meeting spaces, a bookstore, a dining center, lounges, a box office, and offices of Student Centers and Programming Services.